Top Ten Tax Tips

 6. Check your tax code

 If you are an employee (full-time or part-time), you will have a PAYE tax code.
-It’s a series of numbers and letters on your payslip, which tells your employer how much tax should be deducted from your pay, before the money even reaches your bank account. e.g. the tax code 1185L indicates you have the standard Personal Allowance of £11,850 tax-free income.
+It’s a series of numbers and letters on your payslip, which tells your employer how much tax should be deducted from your pay, before the money even reaches your bank account. e.g. the tax code 1257L indicates you have the standard Personal Allowance, which means you can earn £12,570 of tax-free income.